kaangenis/react-native-template-stable/README.md

 # Created by Kaan Genis.

-A React Native Template Project Based on RN 0.73.4 Version.
+A Stable React Native Template Project Based on RN 0.73.4 Version.

+*Android Libraries successfully configurated from Java to Kotlin.

 You can pull repo and basically open terminal.